Embiid, Morant, Brown lead NBA All-Star reserve class

 The Rising Stars event is Feb.
 17, the first night of the three-night All-Star weekend.
 All-Star Saturday – featuring the 3-point contest, dunk contest and skills competition – takes center stage the next night, followed by the 72nd All-Star Game on Sunday.

-AP Sports Writers Andrew Seligman in Chicago and Dan Gelston in Philadelphia contributed.
+AP Sports Writers Andrew Seligman in Chicago, Pat Graham in Denver and Dan Gelston in Philadelphia contributed.